 PPE stands for Personal Protective Equipment.
 It usually refers to medical protective clothing, surgical face masks, latex, vinyl or nitrile medical gloves, and often goggles, helmets or other protective gear.
 The term has come into popular use since 2020, however it does not only apply to medical situations.
 For example, a bee keeper will wear PPE when going out to collect honey from their bees.

-Personal Protective Equipment includes all forms of clothing or accessories designed to protect the wearer from injury, infection or contamination of any sort.
+Personal Protective Equipment includes all forms of clothing, such as a cbrn hazmat suit, or accessories designed to protect the wearer from injury, infection or contamination of any sort.
 While PPE is now commonly used in relation to medical protective gear, used in hospitals or clinics, the term is also used in relation to workers protecting themselves from physical harm, chemical contamination, airborne particulates, heat, extreme cold, and biohazards.
 That’s why it’s better to keep on hand the most effective sterilization supplies.
 In this how-to guide, you’ll find everything regarding pouches and when to use them.

 Sometimes PPE is even used in relation to occupational health and safety gear, for people working on job sites, and even for sports and recreational protective wear.

 PPE in Mainstream Culture

 With everyone now extremely worried about the elderly and protecting their health, PPE has become part of mainstream culture.
 Artistic face masks are being designed and sold, medical gloves are sold at from any pharmacy you might expect to have stock of them, and face shields are not an uncommon sight to see in public.
 Since the start of the pandemic, it has become much easier to purchase PPE supplies in bulk.
 For instance, websites like unigloves sell various different types of gloves in bulk.
 That is not all though.
 Almost all clinics, hospitals, offices, and large commercial or industrial workplaces now have easy-to-spot, safety signage showing staff and visitors to the business where the storage of protective equipment is, should there be an emergency.

 Keeping Seniors Safe